sigreen/order-fulfillment-standalone/README.md

 2. Ensure Docker is accessible from the CLI by typing `docker ps`.
 You should get back an empty response indicating no docker images are running.

 3. Run `docker-machine ip` to determine what the IP is for docker.
+You'll need this IP to connect to the Fuse Management Console (hawt.IO) running inside the SpringBoot container.

-Update the hostname for `activemq.broker.url` located in `src/main/resources/application.properties` with the docker-machine IP.
+4. Ping your local host machine to capture you IP.
+Update the hostname for `activemq.broker.url` located in `src/main/resources/application.properties` with your host machine IP.

-4. To build the project, execute the following:
+5. To build the project, execute the following:

 	```bash
 	mvn -s configuration/settings.xml clean package docker:build
 	```

-5. To run the project, execute the following:
+6. To run the project, execute the following:

 	```bash
 	docker run -p 10001:10001 -t example/order-fulfillment-standalone
 	```

-6. After you've finished running the docker example, be sure to tidy up:
+7. After you've finished running the docker example, be sure to tidy up:

 	```bash
 	docker ps (to obtain the container ID)